Toolback/DepositContracts/README.md

 addIbToken: This function allows an authorized party to add a new ERC20 token to the list of deployed tokens.

 removeIbToken: This function allows an authorized party to remove an ERC20 token from the list of deployed tokens.

-Diagram
-The following diagram illustrates the flow of assets and functions in the LiquidityHandler contract:

-[Insert diagram here]